JakeSteam/blog-personal/_drafts/2022-07-04-forza-horizon-5-creative-accolades.md

 Whilst there were [many](https://www.reddit.com/r/ForzaAccolades/comments/s2g46w/creative_accolades_and_helping_each_other/), [many](https://www.reddit.com/r/forza/comments/s424ef/accolade_farmer_trying_to_be_creative/), [many](https://www.reddit.com/r/ForzaHorizon/comments/s7wkwx/lets_help_each_other_get_accolades/) attempts on the Forza subreddits to exchange likes, they were all ultimately doomed.
 Can you imagine coordinating with 1000 strangers to like your content!?
 Similarly, a thread on TrueAchievements suggested swapping 2-3 each which... is better, but still unrealistic.

-That's where our hero "OLOT" comes in, and essentially single-handedly works out a better system.
+That's where our hero "*OLOT*" comes in, and essentially single-handedly works out a better system.
 Through [careful experimentation](https://www.trueachievements.com/forum/viewthread.aspx?tid=1332078&anchor=10434571#m10434571), they eventually [figure out an optimised way](https://www.trueachievements.com/forum/viewthread.aspx?tid=1332078&anchor=10435987#m10435987) to both share 50+ tunes / liveries, and swap likes with others.
 This opens the door to bulk swapping, with most people exchanging 100+ at a time, finally letting these accolades be completed!

 The exact details of how to create and like tunes / liveries / vinyl shapes will be described later, but here's the overall process using tunes as an example:
 1. Choose an easy to obtain car, e.g. Corvette starter car.